 - The delete command can be rolled back (Undo).
 On the other side, drop and truncate commands cannot be rolled back.

 This is to create table names for example as tblPerson and tblGender tables, establish the primary key and foreign key constraints.
 In SQL Server, tables can be created graphically using SQL Server Management Studio (SSMS) or using a query.

 To create tblPerson table, graphically, using SQL Server Management Studio

-1. First, Press “Right click” on the Tables folder in Object Explorer window.
+1. First, Press “Right-click” on the Tables folder in the Object Explorer window.

 2. Select New Table

 3. Complete Column Name, Data Type and Allow Nulls, then, save the table as tblPerson.

 A single statement that creates tblGender table, with ID and Gender columns.
 The ID column is the primary key column.
 The primary key identifies each row in a table uniquely.
 The primary key does not allow nulls.

 Create Table tblGender

 (ID int Not Null Primary Key,